tbideas/pi-steroid/README.md

 ## How to install?

-The easiest way to install pi-steroid on a Raspberry Pi is to use the auto-installation script described in [pijs.io documentation][pijs].
+The easiest way to install pi-steroid on a Raspberry Pi is to use the auto-installation script described in [pijs.io documentation][pijsdoc].

 You can also try pi-steroid on any computer that has nodejs and npm installed.
-Just install this package and run pi-steroid.js:
+Just install this package and run pijs-client:

-    npm install pi-steroid
+    $ sudo npm install -g pi-steroid
-    pi-steroid
+    $ pi-steroid

 ## How does it work?

-pi-steroid uses the node-ddp-client library to connect to an asteroid server.
+pi-steroid uses the [node-ddp-client][node-ddp-client] library to connect to an asteroid server.
 It subscribes to a feed from the server that describes this device and the code it is supposed to run.

 ## Author